CONTACT US NOW | (925) 932-0201

-Meanwhile, people with real addictions are watching their lives fall apart.
+Meanwhile, as a sex addiction therapist, I see people with real addictions watch their lives fall apart.

-There’s nothing funny about sex addiction.
-Occasionally in my line of work, I’ll run across someone trying to use it to hide bad behavior.
-“It’s not my fault!
-I’m an addict,” they’ll say.
+There's nothing funny about sex addiction.
+Occasionally as a sex addiction therapist, I'll run across someone trying to use it to hide bad behavior.
+“It's not my fault!
+I'm an addict,” they'll say.